 Is it safe?

-These tests are routine, safe and simple, and have no side-effects, as the amount of radioactive material used is so tiny.
+These tests are routine, safe and simple, and have no side-effects, as the amount of radioactive material used is so minimal.
 This material is usually given via an IV injection, although it can also be swallowed, or inhaled.
 The material has no effect on a patient’s body.

 Nuclear medicine at Cancer Centre London